geelen/glenmaddern.com/src/lib/articles/icss.md

 <figcaption className={styles.quote}>"I don't know what the opposite of [a consensus] is, but you done the opposite."</figcaption>
 </figure>

 We done the opposite indeed, and we reinforce it every time we discuss new ideas as if the old ideas were horribly broken, when we're really presenting incremental progress.
 So, while *this* article is most certainly about "new ideas", let me state that **however you're doing CSS currently is totally fine** 🙏 .
-In particular:

-#### 😎 PROTIP ALERT 😎

-If you're unsure of your CSS workflow, **I think the combination of Sass, BEM & Gulp are your best choice** for getting lots of stuff done quickly without leaving you with massive amounts of technical debt, with a huge body of examples and tutorials to learn from and plenty of knowledgeable people who've shipped real projects using them to ask.
+In particular, **I think the combination of Sass, BEM & Gulp are the best choice** for the majority of real-world projects right now.
+They allow you to get lots of stuff done quickly without leaving you with massive amounts of technical debt, with a huge body of examples and tutorials to learn from and plenty of knowledgeable people to ask.

-My rating: 💖💖💖<br/>
+My rating of Sass, BEM & Gulp: 💖💖💖<br/>
 <small className={styles.small}>(It is well-known that pink sparkly hearts are the most powerful of all emoji)</small>

 ---